prasannDev/currency-exchange/Currency-Exchange/README.md

 ## Conclusion

-By following the above steps, you will be able to:
+By following the steps provided in this `README.md`, you can:

-- Run the Currency Exchange and Discount Calculation application.
+- Set up the project.
 - Build the JAR file.
+- Run the application.
-- Test the API using Postman.
+- Test the APIs using Postman with proper authentication.

 ---